VladimirAlexiev/soml/owl2soml/README.md

   as `max: 1` of an `inverseAlias` prop
   (see [Lack of Inverses](#lack-of-inverses))

+## Limitations

+In addition to TODOs sprinkled above, `owl2soml` (or the Ontotext Platform) has other limitations (thus ideas for improvement) that are described below.
+If one of these limitations is especially important for you, please send feedback.
+In some cases we've referenced the issue number in our internal issue tracker, so you can enquire about the status of that particular issue.

+- The platform supports metadata (`label:` and `descr`) in only one language, so the tool uses only labels/descriptions without language tag, or in Egnlish and "dialects" (`en`, `en-US`, `en-GB`, etc).
+- `owl:AnnotationProperty` and `owl:DatatypeProperty` are treated the same,
+  but there are some ontologies that use `owl:AnnotationProperty` with resources.
+- The platform does not yet support multiple inheritance, so only the first superclass is used (PLATFORM-360).
+- TODO: The platform does not yet support multiple prop ranges (union ranges), so only one is used (PLATFORM-1493).
+  The tool picks a random range, which is undeterministic.
+- The platform does not yet support `rdf:langString`, so `rdf:langString` and `rdfs:Literal` are mapped to `xsd:string` (PLATFORM-1241).
+  We are planning powerful features to fetch only selected languages, language preference and fallback, find objects having values in certain languages, validation of languages on mutation, etc.
+- Currently the platform handles only these prop characteristics:
+  `owl:FunctionalProperty owl:SymmetricProperty` (and `inverseOf`)
+  It should process more prop characteristics:
+  `owl:InverseFunctionalProperty owl:ReflexiveProperty owl:IrreflexiveProperty owl:AsymmetricProperty owl:TransitiveProperty`.
+- SOML currently does not allow punctuation (`_-.`) in prefixes or local names (issue PLATFORM-1625).
+  So a prop like `fibo-fnd-acc-aeq:Equity` is mapped to `fibofndaccaeq:Equity`, which is not good.
+  Such prefixes are prevalent in FIBO.
+  Other ontologies (especially related to biology and life sciences) use punctuation (even `:`) in local names.

+### Better Handling of Multiple Ontologies

+To handle numerous related ontologies (eg like FIBO), these improvements could be relevant:

+- The tool doesn't handle `owl:import`.
+Instead, provide multiple ontologies on input (or in the case of FIBO I've concatenated Turtle files)
+- Takes metadata only from `owl:Ontology` of the first supplied RDF file.
+  This is a minor limitation since you can always supply the relevant file first.

+### Handle Property Inheritance

+Some ontologies (e.g. SKOS) expect that a subProperty inherits its domain and range from its transitive ancestors (e.g. none of the 10 subprops of `skos:semanticRelation` define their own domain and range, but expect to inherit it).
+- Such inheritance is defined in OWL2, see [Web Ontology Language Profiles](https://www.w3.org/TR/owl2-profiles), Table 9 The Semantics of Schema Vocabulary, rules [scm-dom2](https://www.w3.org/TR/owl2-profiles/#scm-dom2), [scm-rng2](https://www.w3.org/TR/owl2-profiles/#scm-rng2)
+- Such inheritance is **not** defined in RDFS, see [RDF 1.1 Semantics](https://www.w3.org/TR/rdf11-mt), [Entailment](https://www.w3.org/TR/rdf11-mt/#rdfs-entailment)
+- The platform does not yet support property domain/range inheritance (PLATFORM-1500)

+One ontology that uses property inheritance is SKOS.
+All descendant props of `skos:semanticRelation` (including `skos:broader, narrower, broaderMatch, narrowerMatch, related` etc) do not define their own domain & range.
+As a workaround, the file `skos-fix.ttl` adds domain & range to these props.

 ### Unusual Datatypes

 Currently the following unsupported datatypes are ignored with warning: